Masonic Province of Hertfordshire

 The lodge can boast of two later Provincial Grand Masters among its past distinguished membership - RW Bro Charles Edward Keyser (1924 - 30), and RW Bro Joseph Moffet (1952 - 63).
 The lodge had a very close relationship with the Royal Masonic Boy's School at Bushey; many masters of the school being members.

-A new banner was presented to the Lodge in 1940 by the wife of Bro.Keat, to commemorate his second mastership and the Lodges 50th anniversary.
+The later banner was presented to the Lodge in 1940 by the wife of Bro.Keat, to commemorate his second term as master and the Lodges 50th anniversary.
 Mrs Keat had made the banner in tapestry and had taken two years to complete it.
 A panel sewn to the reverse of the banner records this.
 The central emblem depicts The Hall, Bushey later to become the Bushey Hall hotel and subsequently demolished.
 The Lodge banner was originally thought to represent the front of the Royal Masonic Boy's School but it has since been positively identified as The Hall, Bushey where the lodge was consecrated.

 The Lodge is now closed with the "Keat" banner being stored at Fleet House.